CSU Student Research Competition

 - In addition, you may add appendices (bibliography, graphs, photographs, or other supplementary materials) not to exceed three (3) pages.

-The panel will evaluate both the written and oral presentations and select a maximum of 10 presentations from Cal Poly to participate in the system-wide competition May 4 - 5 in Sacramento.
+The panel will evaluate both the written and oral presentations and select a maximum of 10 presentations from Cal Poly to participate in the system-wide competition.

 Each entry (oral presentation and written summary) will be judged on:

 - Clarity of purpose

 - Appropriateness of methodology

 - Value of the research or creative activity